Calculus 1 Lecture 5.2: Volume of Solids By Disks and Washers Method

 • By substituting 2 for Y, the solutions for X are found to be 4 and 0.

-• The integral simplifies to Pi times X^2 over 2 from 0 to 4, yielding a difference of Pi 32.
+• The integral simplifies further to Pi times X^2 over 2 from 0 to 4, resulting in a difference of Pi 32.

-• The discussion emphasizes the importance of understanding variables and functions in calculus problems.
+• The discussion emphasizes the importance of understanding calculus concepts and being prepared to solve integrals.

 • Different methods for finding volumes, such as cylindrical shell, are introduced, highlighting the need to switch variables based on the axis of rotation.